GodstimeNwabue/GodstimeNwabue/README.md

 - 🖥️ **AltSchool Africa** - Frontend Engineering
 - 📋 **Top Universe** - Product Management

-I'm building my first set of projects to shwocase my skills.
+I'm building my first set of projects to showcase my skills.
 This journey is all about growth, and I'm excited to share the results soon.

 ##  🛠️ My Toolbox